 Gather the family cooks for a culinary council.
 Discuss and make a list of everyone's favorite family dishes and the stories behind them.

 Then decide, will you cook one recipe or an entire meal?
 Suppose a holiday is around the corner and you've got extra hands in the kitchen.
 Why not make a memorable menu featuring several family favorites.

 Contact the original chef, if available, to get the recipe.
-If the recipe has been handed down for generations, contact the chef who cooks it best.
+If it has been handed down for generations, contact the chef who cooks it best.
 Write down the ingredients and instructions.

-Next, add a dash of family history to the mix and ask around for the following:
+Next, add a dash of family history to the mix.
+Ask around for the following:

-As you prepare the dish, take pictures or record it on your smartphone.
+As you prepare the dish, take pictures or record video on your smartphone.

 Sit down together and enjoy the dish.
 Take pictures of your accomplishment.
 Write down any memories that come up.
 Make a list of future recipes you might want to make or have in a family cookbook.

 There are several ways to preserve and share your family recipes.
 It can be as simple as writing them down on recipe cards or emailing them to family.